Grey Owl (film): Production

 The film was shot in the English town of Hastings, Quebec towns Chelsea and Wakefield, Jacques Cartier Park and Saskatchewan's Prince Albert National Park.

 Director Richard Attenborough said in an interview that he and his brother, noted presenter and naturalist David Attenborough, had attended "Grey Owl's" De Montfort Hall, Leicester lecture in 1936, depicted in the film, and been influenced by his advocacy of conservation.
-The musical group Northern Cree Singers is featured in the soundtrack.
+The Northern Cree Singers contributed music and are also featured in the film.

 Canadian naturalist and canoe tripper Hap Wilson taught Pierce Brosnan how to throw an axe and paddle a canoe for his role.

 Release

 The film opened 1 October 1999 on 70 screens in Canada.

 The film premiered on video in the United States on 15 February 2000.
 It eventually opened on 3 November 2000 in the United Kingdom.

 Critical reception

 The film was met with negative reviews.
 It has a 17% approval rating on review aggregator Rotten Tomatoes based on 12 reviews, with an average rating of 4.6/10.
 William Gallagher of the BBC said, "if you like cuddly animals or you fancy Pierce Brosnan, you're in luck".

 The film won one Genie Award at the 20th Genie Awards, in the category of Best Costume Design for Renée April.